rjoyhanna/devcamp-portfolio/README.md

-# README Devcamp Portfolio APplication
+# README Devcamp Portfolio Application

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+> This is a Ruby on Rails 5 application that I am using to learn Rails!

+### Features

+- Real time chatting engine for comments
+- Blog
+- Portfolio
+- Drag and drop interface

+## Learning These

 * Ruby version
 * System dependencies
 * Configuration
 * Database creation

-* Database initialization
+* Database initializatio
 * How to run the test suite
 * Services (job queues, cache servers, search engines, etc.)
 * Deployment instructions

-* ...
+### Code Examples

+'''javascript
+alert('Hi there');
+'''